 - As with most if not all Florida laws concerning minor children, a Florida parenting plan shall be in the best interests of the minor child.
 This phrase is a intentionally ambiguous because parental relationships with each other and with the minor children are unique to every family.

-- Shared, not sole parental responsibility is favored.
-Shared means that both parents have the authority to make decisions regarding the minor child.
+- Shared, not sole parental responsibility is generally favored.
+Shared means that both parents have the authority to make decisions for the minor child.
 These decisions may include health care, education, extra-curricular activities, tutoring, vacationing, etc. If you have any questions, please call a timesharing attorney Orlando Florida for more information.

 Furthermore, both parents shall have the right to access their child’s medical and dental records, and even academic records, unless the court has expressly revoked their rights.
 If you have had your rights challenged, call the Jacobs Law Firm, timesharing attorney Orlando Florida to begin restoring and protecting your parental rights.